 We’re open to suggestions about sponsoring future events.

 * Not for profit for us is this: In our first year, we almost broke even; any donations we receive are not tax-deductible, but go towards our contest prizes or book publication costs.

 Please participate in our events.

 Write poems when they come to you, before they evaporate.

-For specific suggestion for the next Book Fair, contact Bill at 603-924-9204 or by email through the "contact us" page on this website.
+For specific suggestions for the next Book Fair, the next poetry contest, or the next project, contact us by email through the "contact us" page on this website.